maran/teemill-ruby-sdk/README.md

 ## Installation

-To install, add this to your Gemfile
+To install with Bundler, add this to your Gemfile

 ```bash
 gem 'gbro_teemill'